YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

 >Adds and airstrikes slayer extraordinaire thanks to her barrage, accomplished fireboat slayer owing to her CL guns on a BC frame, and even gets an edge against the most threatening enemies you can face later on.
 A very solid defensive pick, further helped by the fact her Sanshikidan barrage doesn't need her to be in the flagship slot to do work.

-[BB](/Images-for-the-Guide/Kaga_(Battleship)Chibi.png "IJN Kaga BB") - **[IJN Kaga (BB)](https://azurlane.koumakan.jp/Kaga_(Battleship))**
-* Roles:
-  * Above average DPS (Above average Gun DPS, above average Barrage DPS); has a torpedo stat.

-* Skill:
-  * 50% chance on Main Gun fire to launch a special barrage (long range: tight 4-shot wave, tight 4-shot wave with 2 shots to the sides; short range: wide V-shaped spread of small bullets)
-  * 10s after battle start and every 20s, afterwards, launches a torpedo barrage (2 lines of 2 aimed torps).

-- Desc: A sidegrade to Washington.
->Sturdier, more powerful, better armed and in possession of a much more useful synergy (Akagi still gets her +35% Aviation buff with her) in PvE, BB Kaga - affectionately called "Baga" - does however forfeit some reliability on her enhanced barrage and is stuck with an atrocious AA stat.
-She also has a few torps to throw out every now and then, but they're fairly lacklustre.

 ![BC](/Images-for-the-Guide/KiiChibi.png "Kii") - **[IJN Kii](https://azurlane.koumakan.jp/Kii)**
 * Roles:
   * **Timed BBarrager, very high Gun DPS (high Gun DPS, high Barrage DPS)**, IJN backline AA booster, vanguard torpedo booster.